 DatoCMS is a headless CMS that content editors can use to edit and publish content.
 Gatsby Cloud allows you to integrate your site with DatoCMS in order to run performant builds and preview content changes made in the CMS before publishing.

 Setting up a DatoCMS and Gatsby site

 First, you’ll need a Gatsby site with a

 gatsby-source-datocms source plugin pulling data from DatoCMS.
-If you haven’t set that up yet, you can quickly create a new project by selecting one of the DatoCMS templates on the Gatsby Cloud get started page.
+If you haven’t set that up yet, you can quickly create a new project by selecting one of the DatoCMS templates in the Gatsby Starter Library.

 Signing in to Gatsby Cloud